 The ban will remove the weevil larvae's food source

-MPI and growers are working together to rid the Wairarapa area of pea weevils.
-The 2-year ban on growing peas will remove the weevil larvae's food source, eventually causing the population to die out.
-MPI is also working closely with affected growers on options to reduce the financial impact of the ban – through finding alternative crops to grow in the next 2 years and through a support package.
+Biosecurity New Zealand and growers are working together to rid the Wairarapa area of pea weevils.
+The minimum 2-year ban on growing peas will remove the weevil larvae's food source, eventually causing the population to die out.
+Biosecurity New Zealand has been working closely with affected growers on options to reduce the financial impact of the ban – through finding alternative crops to grow, and through a support package.

 Garden centres and shops have been asked to remove pea seed, seedlings and pea straw from shelves.